 Faculty Research Funding Opportunities

-Montana INBRE is currently accepting applications for faculty funding through January 7th, 2018.
-2018 RFP details can be viewed here.
+Montana INBRE is not currently accepting applications for faculty funding.
+For reference, last year's 2018 RFP details can be viewed here.

 Faculty Funding Overview